-From software lock-in to Shopify: the URBANARA case by Linda Blijenberg
+From software lock-in to Shopify: about URBANARA and Code by Linda Bleijenberg

 URBANARA’s COO Dr. Robert Wagner loves that word, ‘lean’.
 He is acutely aware of what bad software can do to a business, having experienced URBANARA’s near lock-in first hand.
 Until last month, the URBANARA webshops used to run on Prestashop, an open source eCommerce platform with lots of room for heavy customization – which was precisely the problem.

 The URBANARA IT infrastructure had become a complete monolith over the years: “The whole thing had become so intertwined that when you touched anything, something else would break.
 So, when we wanted to make our webshops responsive – an absolute must in eCommerce nowadays! – or expand to other countries, we just couldn’t do it with the old system.”
 In addition, given the heavily customised system, many of the operational processes were very manual.

 Not surprisingly, two years ago, the decision was made to replace the inefficient and outdated legacy system with a new platform, built in-house.
 The result: an ambitious, long-term project with a growing list of requirements, touching all of URBANARA’s internal and external processes.
 Robert, who joined the company in October 2017: “As you can imagine, this approach created another monster: a continuously growing mountain of specs, in a bid to achieve perfection.
 Admittedly, if it had worked it would have been amazing!
 But as it was, it was just too big, too ambitious.”